WRAP > Current/Bio

 June 2002: Has it been forty years since Wendy made that fateful record with Mike Sarne?
 Indeed it has, and it appears that someone's organized an event to commemorate it: Over on the VIP-24 website, there's an article about Sarne appearing at the International Music fair in London in early July.
 They're even offering a competition (the prize is Sarne's new compilation CD) where you answer the question of who sang Come Outside with Sarne.
 Well, if you're on this site and don't know the answer, I shan't provide -- Wendy -- any more -- Wendy -- clues -- Wendy.

 May 2002: A recent statement attributed to Wendy (I expect it was a canned release) indicates that "since EastEnders has gone [to] four times a week . . .
 Wendy's life is her job.
 She's had to drastically minimize her charity work."
 As far as I can tell, her other television work remains few and far between, as well, for the same reason.

-May 2002: The website for the Dad's Army Appreciation Society notes that Wendy was in Bressingham, Norfolk, for 2nd anniversary of the Dad's Army Museum on Saturday, 11 May.
-The page has a number of nice photos of Wendy signing autographs, and hanging out with the other guests.
+May 2002: The previous website for the Dad's Army Appreciation Society (here is their current website) notes that Wendy was in Bressingham, Norfolk, for the 2nd anniversary of the Dad's Army Museum on Saturday, 11 May.
+The old page (now visible only via the Internet Archive) has a number of nice photos of Wendy signing autographs, and hanging out with the other guests.

 March 2002: Wendy continues to work ("non-stop" is the qualifier I've been given). . . ) on EastEnders.
 (This may very well explain the relative scarcity of new Wendy appearances elsewhere in the last few months.
 Her last major appearance that I know of was the guest spot she did in December of 2001 on the Lilly Savage Show.)